 General Safety Tips and Standards

 Many of OSHA’s standards remove hazards to create a safer work environment for tow truck operators.
-Going beyond these regulations creates even more reliable outcomes.
-Here are some best practices, standards and tow truck safety tips to guide you.
+Going beyond these regulations helps tow truck companies protect their brand reputations and the lives of employees.

-- Personal protective equipment (PPE): High-visibility vests protect tow truck drivers on the scene.
-Reflective gear allows oncoming traffic to see and avoid technicians, even at night.
 While three classes are available, Class 3 vests have the most visibility.
 The Federal Highway Administration (FHA) requires emergency workers near a federal highway to wear green, yellow or orange fluorescent safety vests.
-Gloves can also be critical safety gear, especially if a disabled vehicle has been in an accident.
-Heavy-duty gloves protect drivers from broken glass or metal surrounding a crash site.

-- Safety at the scene: Defensive driving can protect you on your way to and from sites.
-When you arrive at the scene of a disabled vehicle, use precautions to protect yourself.
 For example, use running boards and handrails when entering and exiting the truck.
 Park so the tow truck creates a barrier between you and oncoming traffic whenever possible.
 It’s even better to use remote controls to rig the disabled vehicle.
-If a driver does not need to exit the tow truck to hitch the disabled vehicle, there is a smaller chance of injury.
+When a driver does not need to exit the tow truck to hitch the disabled vehicle, there is a smaller chance of injury.

 Recommended Preparations for Tow Truck Drivers

 The more tow truck drivers can do before they arrive on the scene, the better the outcomes will be before they rig a vehicle.
-Here are some steps drivers can take to prepare for emergencies and eliminate potential hazards.
+Here are some steps drivers can take to prepare for emergencies and eliminate potential hazards:

 - Keep an extra fuel supply onboard in approved containers with separate tanks for gasoline and diesel.